tgfrerer/island/README.md

 On Arch Linux, I recommend installing the following packages via
 pacman: `shaderc vulkan-devel ninja cmake`.

-### Manual Vulkan SDK install and legacy Vulkan SDK installation
+## Experimental Windows 10 support

-Older Vulkan SDKs did not come with a Ubuntu package, and required some extra steps to set up.
-These steps are documented in a [separate readme](legacy_sdk_installation_instructions.md).
+Island can compile and run natively on Microsoft Windows - with some caveats.
+Progress of the Windows port and Windows-specific build instructions etc. are tracked in a [separate readme][readme-win].

 ## Building an Island project